-Three-month and nine-month periods ended September 30, 2023 and 2022 (in US Dollars unless otherwise noted)
+Notes to the Condensed Interim Consolidated Financial Statements Three-month and twelve-month period ended December 31, 2023 and 2022 (in US Dollars unless otherwise noted)

 1. REPORTING ENTITY AND NATURE OF OPERATIONS:

 Cerro de Pasco Resources Inc. and its subsidiaries (hereafter the "Company" or "Cerro de Pasco" or "CDPR") is a natural resource company engaged in the acquisition, exploration, and development of mineral properties.
 The Company produces zinc and lead-silver concentrates from the Santander mine in Peru.